A performance characterization of quantum generative models: Conclusions and outlook

-The number of qubits and the circuit depth required for our quantum models are comparable to the capabilities of existing quantum computers, at maximum using $12$ qubits and $174$ gates.
-For example, \cite{PhysRevApplied.16.024051} presents an implementation of a QGAN on quantum hardware which uses $18$ qubits and $\approx 100$ gates.
-In this sense, we believe our models are within the NISQ regime.
-Although the data sets considered here are low dimensional, industrially relevant scales for certain applications are not far off.
-For example, the number of logical qubits required for the discrete architecture circuit used in this work to produce a grayscale $1024\times768$ pixel image (standard resolution on a computer screen) is approximately $30$.
-Of course, the number of qubits required is only one aspect of commercial viability, as gate fidelity and the number of training samples required for convergence must also be suitable.
 In future work, we will explore how these simulator-trained models perform on commercially available quantum hardware to see how much the output of such models changes in a realistic setting.
 The difference will indicate the amount of hardware noise on real hardware and can be used as a snapshot of the current state of quantum hardware.

 For large-scale industrial applications, though, quantum hardware still has a long way to go.
 Using the estimates shown in Table \ref{tab:resource_comparison} in the appendix, we can calculate the resources needed for real-life applications.
 Typical examples include: 1) Modeling of financial securities, whose data sets are in the range of $d=100$ dimensions, will require $100$ qubits and $400$ gates for the continuous architecture and $1600$ qubits and over $52000$ gates for the discrete copula architecture, with a modest discretization precision ($r=16$).
-2) Generation of virtual patients for early-phase clinical trials in health care applications, whose data sets are also in the order d = 100 dimensions, see for example \cite{Sinisi_Alimguzhin_Mancini_Tronci_Leeners_2020}, and thus similar resources than the previous example, and 3) Generation of synthetic images for privacy-preserving applications, e.g. \cite{in-painting2022}.
+2) Generation of virtual patients for early-phase clinical trials in health care applications, whose data sets are also in the order d = 100 dimensions, see for example \cite{Sinisi_Alimguzhin_Mancini_Tronci_Leeners_2020}, and thus similar resources than the previous example, and 3) Generation of synthetic images \cite{in-painting2022} which can be used for privacy-protection and anonymization applications.
 In such cases, the dimensionality of the data is of the order of $d=10^5$, which will require order $10^5$ qubits and $10^6$ gates for the continuous architecture, and $10^6$ qubits and order $10^7$ gates for the discrete architectures.